Fees and key information

 (core, 15 credits)

-This module is a generic, non language-specific module which builds on students’ knowledge of the main theoretical trends and approaches in translation, allowing them to reflect critically.
+This module is a generic, non language-specific module which builds on your knowledge of the main theoretical trends and approaches in translation, allowing you to reflect critically.
 It facilitates students’ grasp of the main translation theories, and addresses the role of theory in shaping translation practice with a focus on the latest research available in the discipline.
-Throughout, students are requested to evaluate different translation theories and reflect critically on how these theories support the translator.
+Throughout, you are required to evaluate different translation theories and reflect critically on how these theories support the translator.
 Seminar discussion and regular, formative student presentations will address questions such as: Are all theories useful for all kinds of translation?
 What aspects of translation do specific theories address?
 How does translation theory influence the translation product?
 In which context do the theories operate?

 Read full details